 If you are looking to add a picture file or logo to your Gmail signature without using any third-party service or application, there is a very simple process to do so.
-This tutorial will walk you through how to add an image to your signature, so that everybody can see it.
+Here's how to add an image to your signature so that everybody can see it.

 You can not directly upload a picture and use it as signature.
 Gmail only accepts URLs for image files, so the picture must be stored online.

 To begin, you select a photo or picture from your PC, and send it to yourself in an email.
 You can do this by selecting Create a new email and dragging and dropping the image file in the message body field.
 In the CC field, enter your email address, and click Send.

 Once you receive the email, open the mail, and right-click on the image file.
 Select Copy image URL.

 Click on the Settings cog icon that is located at the top right corner of your mailbox, and scroll down to the Signature section.